 Protecting Intellectual Property Rights

 The biggest challenge the movie industry has faced since its inception is safeguarding intellectual property rights.
 The development of video recording equipment and the Internet have contributed to the growth of movie piracy.
-The Motion Picture Association (renamed to this unified name in 2019) reports that illegal video camcording in movie theaters, known as “ripping,” accounts for more than 90 percent of all illegally copied movies.
-Subscription TV, digital stream, and high-definition television have also become popular with movie pirates.
+In the past, the Motion Picture Association (renamed to this unified name in 2019) reported that illegal video camcording in movie theaters, known as “ripping,” once accounted for more than 90 percent of all illegally copied movies.
+Today, subscription TV, digital stream, and high-definition television are popular with movie pirates.
+In 2022, digital piracy of films had increased by nearly 40 percent and visits to piracy Web sites to view television shows had risen by about 9 percent, compared to 2021.
 The damages from movie theft run deep, with billions of dollars lost to the U.S. economy and thousands of American jobs lost each year.

 Protecting intellectual property has been a core issue for the publishing industry also.
 A landmark case in copyright protection that affected the publishing industry was New York Times Co. v.
 Tasini (2001).
 Prior to this case, computers and the Internet were recent innovations, and the rules regarding how online content was obtained and for what purposes had not yet been defined under copyright law.
 Many newspapers were transferring their print publications to online editions without seeking permission from writers and/or further compensating them.
 The National Writers Union, led by then-President Jonathan Tasini, filed the lawsuit against the New York Times Company, Newsday Inc., Time Inc., University Microfilms International, and LexisNexis, for copyright infringement due to the use and reuse in electronic media of articles that were licensed only for print publications.
 The case had initially been presented to district court Judge Sonia Sotomayor, who had ruled in favor of the publishers in accordance with the Copyright Act of 1976, which defined fair use.
 Sotomayor’s decision was reversed on appeal and the case was brought before the U.S. Supreme Court, which ruled in favor of Tasini and awarded the plaintiffs a compensation pool of $18 million.